liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

     }

 Now that your adapter exists, you can create your list Screenlet's View class.
-This class should extend `BaseListScreenletView`, parameterized with your model class, view holder, and adapter.
+This class should extend `BaseListScreenletView` parameterized with your model class, view holder, and adapter.
 Your View class must also override the `createListAdapter` method to return an instance of your adapter.
 You'll also create any other methods required to support your View's functionality.